Hot Standby Router Protocol Explained

 HSRP testing

-The above output verifies that the local subnet is connected to the remote host via the default gateway.
-Now suppose, the main gateway router fails.
-To simulate this failure, either remove the link connecting Router0 to the Switch or turn off the interface of the Switch that connects the Switch to Router0.
+The above output confirms that the local subnet is connected to the remote host through the default gateway.
+To simulate a main gateway router failure, either remove the link connecting Router0 to Switch or disable the switch interface connected to Router0.

 default gateway failure

-Now check the connectivity between the local subnet and remote subnet again.
+Retest the connectivity between the local and the remote subnets.

 HSRP verifying

-If HRSP is configured, HRSP automatically replaces the failed gateway router with an available standby router.
-As you can see in the above output, the local subnet is still connected to the remote network but via a different (backup) path.
-This verifies that the failed gateway has been replaced.
+If HSRP is configured, it automatically replaces the failed gateway router with an available standby router.
+As shown in the output above, the local subnet remains connected to the remote network via a different (backup) path, confirming that the failed gateway has been replaced.

-This lab contains all the configurations explained in this tutorial.
+The following download link provides this lab with HSRP configuration.
+It contains all the configurations explained in this tutorial.

 ComputerNetworkingNotes CCNA Study Guide Hot Standby Router Protocol Explained